alinasarmiento/alinasarmiento.github.io/_pages/about.md

 [Hello there!](https://www.youtube.com/watch?v=rEq1Z0bjdwc)

-I am a first year PhD student at the University of Pennsylvania studying robotics and control in the [DAIR Lab](https://dair.seas.upenn.edu/) advised by Michael Posa.
+I am a second year PhD student at the University of Pennsylvania studying robotics and control in the [DAIR Lab](https://dair.seas.upenn.edu/) advised by Michael Posa.
 My main academic interests are in intelligent robotic manipulation and environment use under uncertainty.
 Other than that, I do art, comics, and music, and have passions in education and research accessibility.

 Before this, I did my undergraduate at MIT studying mechanical engineering and robotics with a minor in math.